 Legal Translation of Liability Release Forms

-Should you have your business’s liability release form translated into the languages of your non-English speaking customers?
+Should you have your business’s liability release form translated into the languages of your non-English speaking patrons, clients and customers?
 Absolutely.
 In this article, we discuss a recent case in which there were serious consequences for a business that failed to translate a release form for one of its non-English speaking customers.
 Your business, however, does not need to suffer the same fate.
 Experienced, professional legal translation services are just a phone call away.

 Whether your business is a recreation center, a charity bike-ride event, or a stable offering horse rides to the public, it is likely that you use some form of liability release form.
 A liability release form (also known as a waiver or “hold harmless” agreement) is a way in which to minimize your business’s exposure to lawsuits if a customer injures himself on the business premises or as a result of using your business’s services.

 Some say that the liability release form is ironclad protection from exposure to lawsuits.
 Others say that it is not worth the paper it is written on.
 The truth, like most things, lies somewhere in the middle, depending on the relevant state law and language used in the release.
 Suffice it to say, it is always a good business practice to use a liability release form if there is a good chance that customers can be injured using your facilities or services.

 A major problem arises, however, when customers cannot understand the liability release because they do not speak English.
 In fact, a recent case involving a fitness center dealt with that very issue.